MicrosoftDocs/quantum-docs/articles/how-to-publish-qio-job-as-azurefunction.md

 ## Add a reference to your Azure Quantum workspace

 You now have a Function that could access necessary Azure Quantum libraries when being called via http-call.
 But so far, the function doesn't do anything.
-To change that, add a reference to your Quantum Workspace.
+To change that, add a reference to your Azure Quantum workspace.

 1. Open the file `__init__.py` located in the folder `SplitWeights`.
 This file contains the code executed when an http-request is received.
-1. Add a reference to your Azure Quantum Workspace.
+1. Add a reference to your Azure Quantum workspace.
 Add following code right after the last `import` statement.

     ```python
     from azure.quantum import Workspace